 I am only in-network with United Healthcare.
 If your insurance is either UHC or under the UHC umbrella, chances are you will have benefits.
 You are responsible for calling your insurance and asking if you have behavioral health benefits, what is covered, how much you have remaining on your deductible, and what your co-pay is (if any).
 You should also ask if you need a prior authorization for services.

-I am out-of-network with all insurance companies.
+With all other insurance providers, I am considered an out-of-network provider.
 You may have out-of-network benefits that will pay all or part of your costs, and your insurer should be able to clarify this for you.
-Please contact your provider to verify how your plan compensates you for psychotherapy services.
+Please contact your provider to verify how your plan compensates you for ‘behavioral health’ services.
 I’d recommend asking these questions to your insurance provider to help determine your benefits:

 • Does my health insurance plan include out-of-network mental health benefits?